 You should now know how to register a domain name if you have followed our step-by-step instructions.

 All you have to do is come up with a catchy phrase, choose a domain extension, select a few add-ons, and pay for your subscription.
-Following that, the registrar will send you further simple instructions for connecting your domain name to your website, allowing you to finally be visible on the Internet.
+Following that, the registrar will send you further simple instructions for connecting your domain name to your website, allowing you to be visible on the Internet finally.

-We hope that this post has provided you with useful information on how to register a domain name for your website.
+We hope that this post has provided you with helpful information on registering a domain name for your website.